 Clean and Refresh

 Vacuum and mop often to remove pet hair; polish nose prints and paw prints off windows and floors.
+If necessary, hire a local Calgary house cleaning company.
 Open doors and windows regularly to keep fresh air circulating; and be sure to pick up evidence from front and back yards.
 Here are some more things to remember when cleaning:

 - Pick up litter that’s been tracked out of the litter box.